syncfusion-content/winui-docs/winui/localization.md

 # Localization of Syncfusion WinUI controls

 Localization is the process of making application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
-For example, en-US is the culture for English spoken in United States; en-GB is the culture for English spoken in Great Britain..
+For example, en-US is the culture for English spoken in United States; en-GB is the culture for English spoken in Great Britain.
 Syncfusion WinUI controls can be localized by adding resource file for each language.

 ## Changing application culture